Eric Blore

 Eric Blore Sr. (23 December 1887 – 2 March 1959) was an English actor and writer.
-His early stage career, mostly in the West End of London, centred on revue and musical comedy, but also included straight plays.
+His early stage career, mostly in the West End, centred on revue and musical comedy, but also included straight plays.
 He wrote sketches for and appeared in variety.

 In the 1930s Blore acted mostly in Broadway productions.
 He made his last London appearance in 1933 in the Fred Astaire hit Gay Divorce.

 Between 1930 and 1955 he made more than 60 Hollywood films, becoming particularly well known for playing butlers and other superior domestic servants.
+He co-starred with Fred Astaire in six movies, Flying Down to Rio (1933), The Gay Divorcee (1934), Top Hat (1935), Swing Time (1936), Shall We Dance (1937), The Sky's the Limit (1943).

 He retired in 1956 for health reasons, and died in Hollywood in 1959 at the age of 71.

 Life and career

 Early years

 Blore was born in Finchley, a north London suburb, on 23 December 1887, son of Henry Blore and his wife Mary, née Newton.
 He was educated at Mills School, Finchley, and after leaving school he worked for an insurance company.
 He was drawn to a theatrical career, and in 1908 he made his first appearance on the stage at the Spa Theatre, Bridlington in the musical comedy The Girl from Kays.
 In the same year he went to Australia, where he appeared with a concert party, "The Merrymakers".
 In the English provinces he appeared in the musical comedy The Arcadians (1910), the pierrot show The March Hares (1911) and Barry Jackson and Basil Dean's Fifinella (1912).

 In April 1913 Blore made his first appearance in London, at the Empire, Leicester Square in C.H.
 Bovill's revue All the Winners, in which he was praised by The Observer.
 He also appeared at the Empire in Bovill's and P.G.
 Wodehouse's revue Nuts and Wine (1914).
 During the First World War, Blore enlisted and served in the South Wales Borderers and later joined the Royal Flying Corps, before being assigned to run the 38th Divisional Concert Party in France ("The Welsh Wails") 1917–1919.

 Blore wrote several sketches for revue and variety, including "Violet and Pink" (1913); "A Burlington Arcadian" (1914); "The Admirable Fleming" (1917); "Yes, Papa" (1921); "French Beans" (1921) and his most enduring sketch, "The Disorderly Room", written while he was in the army, and first given in London by Stanley Holloway, Tom Walls, Leslie Henson, Jack Buchanan and the author.
 It was taken up by Tommy Handley who starred in it in music halls around the country and on BBC radio in the 1920s and 30s.